-We are now on our sixth housesit through TrustedHousesitters, all in either Colombia, Panama, Costa Rica, and Mexico.
+We have done six housesits for a total of 15 months through TrustedHousesitters, all in Colombia, Panama, Costa Rica, and Mexico.
 Since we have all 5-star reviews, owners are now reaching out to us and asking if we’re available to sit their pets!

 On top of that, we’ve been offered more housesits than we can accept, including many sits that have 50+ applicants.
 We credit our success to the following.

 Download the app and turn on your notifications.
 When we get a message, I drop everything to respond.
 One of the owners told us that was why they chose us!

 We were surprised that numerous owners, even some with 50+ applicants, took the time to watch our TrustedHousesitters YouTube Introduction.
 Another owner told us that our video sealed the deal for them.
 Download our free TrustedHousesitters Success Guide for access to our video.